Simon-N-Thornton/Roth-Touchline/README.md

 00c0  71 06 49 89 49 53 18 46 02 87                     q.I.IS.F..

 ```
 Step 3: The payload part of this contains the name of the controller (ROTH-FFD918) and the IP (192.168.5.19 / C0 A8 05 13 at offset 0x36), it uses this to connect.
+The service URL is specified here as http://192.168.5.19 (this version does not use SSL).
 ```
 0020                                 52 31 30 30 00 a0             R100..
 0030   00 45 00 20 00 00 c0 a8 05 13 c0 a8 05 05 ff ff   .E. ............